IrfanArifin/olist-ecommerce-analytics/README.md

 ## 🛠️ Project Overview

-This project analyzes the **Olist Brazilian E-Commerce Dataset** to evaluate commercial performance, customer purchasing behavior, product category dynamics, logistics efficiency, customer satisfaction, and seller ecosystem health.
+This project analyzes the **Olist Brazilian E-Commerce Dataset** to evaluate sales performance, customer purchasing behavior, product category dynamics, logistics efficiency, customer satisfaction, and seller ecosystem health.

-The project demonstrates a complete, production-grade **Data Analytics Workflow**—transitioning from data quality validation and analytical querying in **PostgreSQL** to data modeling and interactive business intelligence dashboard development in **Power BI**.
+The project covers a complete, end-to-end **Data Analytics Workflow**—starting from raw data quality validation and SQL querying in **PostgreSQL** to analytical data modeling and interactive dashboard development in **Power BI**.

-The primary objective is to translate ~100,000 raw transactional records into actionable, data-backed strategic recommendations for key business stakeholders.
+The main objective is to transform raw e-commerce data into actionable, data-driven business insights that support strategic decision-making across sales, marketing, logistics, product management, and seller operations.

 ---

 ## ❓ Business Questions Addressed

-The analysis addresses **26 core business questions (Q1–Q26)** categorized into 5 critical operational domains:
+This project systematically addresses key commercial questions across 5 core operational domains:

 <details>
 <summary><b>1.
 Sales & Revenue Performance</b></summary>

-* How much total revenue was generated across the platform?
+* How much revenue was generated across the platform?
-* How does revenue fluctuate over time (monthly/quarterly trends)?
+* How does revenue change over time?
-* How many orders were placed, and what is the platform's Average Order Value (AOV)?
+* How many orders were placed?
+* What is the Average Order Value (AOV)?
 * Which Brazilian states generate the highest revenue?
 </details>

 <details>
 <summary><b>2.
 Customer Behavior & Retention</b></summary>

-* How many unique customers are registered on the platform?
+* How many unique customers are there?
 * What is the customer repeat purchase rate?
-* What is the average revenue generated per customer?
+* What is the average revenue per customer?
 * Who are the highest-value customers?
-* Which states hold the highest concentration of customers?
+* Which states have the most customers?
 </details>

 <details>
 <summary><b>3.
-Product Category Dynamics</b></summary>
+Product Category Performance</b></summary>

-* Which product categories generate the highest revenue?
+* Which product categories generate the most revenue?
-* Which product categories drive the highest sales volume?
+* Which products have the highest sales volume?
-* What are the top-performing individual products by revenue and volume?
+* Which products generate the highest revenue?
-* Which categories appear most frequently in order baskets?
+* Which categories appear in the most orders?
 </details>

 <details>
 <summary><b>4.
-Delivery & Customer Satisfaction</b></summary>
+Delivery Performance & Customer Satisfaction</b></summary>

-* What is the average order delivery lead time across Brazil?
+* What is the average delivery time?
-* What percentage of orders suffer from late delivery?
+* What percentage of orders are delivered late?
-* Which Brazilian states experience the highest late-delivery rates?
+* Which state has the highest late-delivery rate?
-* How severely does late delivery impact customer review scores?
+* Does late delivery affect customer reviews?
-* What is the overall distribution of review scores across product categories?
+* How are review scores distributed?
+* Which categories receive the best customer ratings?
 </details>

 <details>
 <summary><b>5.
 Seller Ecosystem & Supply Health</b></summary>

-* How many total and active sellers operate on Olist?
+* How many sellers are there?
-* What is the average revenue generated per active seller?
+* What is the average revenue per active seller?
-* How has active seller growth evolved relative to order growth over time?
+* How does the number of active sellers change over time?
-* Who are the top-performing sellers on the platform?
+* Which sellers generate the most revenue?
+* Which states have the most sellers?
-* How are sellers geographically distributed, and how do their rating tiers perform?
+* How are sellers distributed by rating tier?
 </details>

 ---

 ## 🧰 Tools & Technologies

-* **PostgreSQL & pgAdmin 4**: Relational database storage, data quality checks, data cleaning, complex aggregation queries (CTE, Window Functions, Joins), and analytical view creation.
+* **PostgreSQL** — Relational database management, data quality checking, and complex SQL analysis
+* **pgAdmin 4** — Database administration and query execution
-* **Power BI Desktop**: Data transformation (Power Query), Star Schema data modeling, DAX measure creation, and interactive visual dashboard development.
+* **Power BI Desktop** — Data modeling, DAX measure creation, interactive visualization, and dashboard design
-* **DAX (Data Analysis Expressions)**: Custom time-intelligence metrics, KPI cards, dynamic filters, and performance aggregations.
+* **DAX (Data Analysis Expressions)** — Advanced dynamic measures, time intelligence, and aggregation logic
-* **Git & GitHub**: Project documentation, query version control, and portfolio presentation.
+* **Git & GitHub** — Version control, repository management, and project documentation

 ---

 ## 📁 Dataset Architecture

-The analysis utilizes the **Olist Brazilian E-Commerce Public Dataset** sourced from Kaggle.
-It contains real commercial data of ~100,000 orders placed between 2016 and 2018 across marketplaces in Brazil.
+The project utilizes the **Olist Brazilian E-Commerce Public Dataset** sourced from Kaggle.

-The raw database consists of **9 relational tables**:
+The dataset contains approximately **100,000 anonymized orders** placed on the marketplace between 2016 and 2018 across Brazil.
+It consists of **9 relational tables**:

-1. `olist_customers_dataset`
-2. `olist_geolocation_dataset`
-3. `olist_order_items_dataset`
-4. `olist_order_payments_dataset`
-5. `olist_order_reviews_dataset`
-6. `olist_orders_dataset`
-7. `olist_products_dataset`
-8. `olist_sellers_dataset`
+* `customers`
+* `geolocation`
+* `order_items`
+* `order_payments`
+* `order_reviews`
+* `orders`
+* `products`
+* `sellers`
-9. `product_category_name_translation`
+* `product_category_name_translation`

-> **Note:** Raw CSV datasets are excluded from this repository due to file size constraints.
-You can access the official dataset here: [Olist Brazilian E-Commerce Dataset on Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+> **Note:** Raw CSV datasets are not stored directly in this repository to keep the repository lightweight.
+You can download the official dataset directly from [Kaggle — Olist Brazilian E-Commerce Public Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 ---